 Search across multiple models

-But what if we not only want to search for the Artist
+But what if we not only want to search for the Artists but also the Albums?
+And have those included in the result list as well?

 Usually I try to go without additional libraries or even additional services whenever possible.
 Because every dependency comes at a cost.
 And honestly there are quite a few dependencies in Rails already.
 So let’s try and see how far we can get without any additional gem.